robinwojcik3/Plantnet-/README.md

 These keys are required for PlantNet image identification, Gemini summaries and Google TTS audio synthesis.

+## Configuring Supabase

+The notebook feature relies on a Supabase backend for authentication and storage.
+Edit `notebook.js` and replace the placeholder values of `SUPABASE_URL` and `SUPABASE_KEY` with your own project credentials.
+Without these keys, creating an account or logging in will display a configuration error.

 ## Running the application locally

 1. Serve the project from a local HTTP server (for example using `npx serve` or `python3 -m http.server`).